Translate This Page

 15- The area of the learner's interest in learning.

-16- The learner's ability to think, pair, share, apply
+16- The learner's ability to think, pair, share, and analyze.

-17- The learner's ability to do synthesis, evaluate
+17- Learner's ability to synthesize, evaluate and innovate.

 19-Written exercises.